NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4HowDoesITWork.md

 <img src="https://raw.githubusercontent.com/NHSDigital/booking-and-referral-media/master/src/images/WorkFlows/ValidationRequestSimplified-1.0.0.svg" width="1000"></img></a>

-This details a BaRS Validation Request into a CAS from a 999 Ambulance Service Trust (AST) for clinical validation of a triage outcome:
+This details a Validation Request into a CAS from a 999 Ambulance Service Trust (AST) for clinical validation of a triage outcome:

 - Prior to making a Validation Request, the 999 AST will undertake a triage of the patient to determine the acuity of the case.
-This will typically be undertaken by a call handler on the Computer Aided Dispatch system (CAD) using an approved Clinical Decision Support System (CDSS) such as NHS Pathways or AMPDS.
+This will typically be undertaken by a call handler on the Computer Aided Dispatch (CAD) system, using an approved Clinical Decision Support System (CDSS) such as NHS Pathways or AMPDS.
 For cases with an ambulance disposition, local business rules will be applied to determine if the case meets the requirement for validation by a CAS clinician.
 This will usually be Ambulance Response Programme (ARP) priority C3 and C4 cases, but may include C2 segmentation cases, subject to local agreements between the 999 AST and the CAS.
 - For cases requiring clinical validation, a suitable CAS is identified based on the patient’s clinical need and location.
 Service discovery will use local directories or UEC DOS to ascertain the ServiceID
 - The Service ID is used to query the BaRS Endpoint Catalogue to identify the receiving CAS system's endpoint details.
 - The 999-AST will send the Validation Request to the CAS, which includes information required by a CAS Clinician to continue the patent's clinical care.
 This will also include the JourneyID created at the patient's first contact.